 3. [11C]UCB-J PET-fMRI synaptogenesis study on healthy volunteers using N,N-DMT

-She is also providing guidance on a psychedelic microdosing study at the CIPRes clinic.
+She is also providing guidance on a psychedelic microdosing study at the CIPPRes clinic.

-Before joining the CIPRes clinic, she was the main study manager for the PSILODEP 2 study, a phase II, double-blind, randomised controlled trial comparing psilocybin and escitalopram in 59 patients with moderate-severe major depressive disorder.
+Before joining the CIPPRes clinic, she was the main study manager for the PSILODEP 2 study, a phase II, double-blind, randomised controlled trial comparing psilocybin and escitalopram in 59 patients with moderate-severe major depressive disorder, recently published in the New England Journal of Medicine.
 She is still working on data management, analysis and publications for this study.
 She was featured in Times Magazine alongside Dr Carhart-Harris as part of an article on this research.

 She has a particular interest in the effects of psychedelics on people's perceptions and experiences of sex and sexuality, and is currently working on a paper pooling data from several Imperial psychedelic studies and clinical trials.
 She gave a preliminary talk for Drug Science on this research.